spilth/maven-book/pragmatic-guide-to-maven.md

 # Part 3: Building Projects with Maven

-Once you've created a project or checked one out from version control you're likely going to want to build your project - you want to turn your code into a JAR, WAR or other type of package.
+Once you've created your project (or checked one out from version control) you're likely going to want to build your project.
+You want to turn your source code and resources into a JAR, WAR or other type of package.

 The type of artifact your project generates is defined by the `<packaging>` element in you `pom.xml`.
 If the element isn't supplied Maven defaults to `jar` for the value.
-Other allowed values are `war`, `ear`, `rar`, `par`, `pom`, `maven-plugin`, and `ejb`.
+Other possible values are `war`, `ear`, `rar`, `par`, `pom`, `maven-plugin`, and `ejb`.

-In order to build projects, Maven uses a concept know as a Build Lifecycle.
+To orchestrate the building of a project, Maven uses a concept know as a Build Lifecycle.
 Maven has three built-in Build Lifecycles:

-* clean - handles cleaning up projects
+* clean - performs project cleanup
-* default (also know as build) - handles the compilation, testing, packaging and deployment of your project
+* default - performs compilation, testing, packaging, installation and deployment of your project
-* site - handles project site generation and site deployment
+* site - performs site generation and deployment

+Each Build Lifecycle consists of a list of ordered Phases.
+The phases for the lifecycles listed above are shown in Figure 1.
+Each Phase is associated with a set of Goals and, as described previously, Goals are provided by Maven Plugins.
+The Goals associated with each Phase are determined by the type of Packaging your project uses.

+When you pass a phase to the `mvn` command, such as `mvn compile` from the default lifecycle, Maven will work from the starting phase of that lifecycle up to the phase you requested.
+So running the `compile` phase will run `validate`, `initialize`, `generate-sources`, `process-sources`, `generate-resources`, `process-resources` and then finally `compile`.

+You can request multiple phases or goals be preformed by separating them on the command-line with a space.
+Maven will process them in the order provided.

+By using the help plugin to describe a Phase, you can see which Plugin Goals are associated with each Phase.
+They will be in the form `groupId:artifactId:goal`

 ![Figure 1: Lifecycle Phases](lifecycle-phases.png "Lifecycle Phases")

-A Build Lifecycle consists of a list of ordered Phases.Each Phase is associated with a set of Goals.
-The Goals associated with each Phase are determined by the type of Packaging your project uses.

-A Life Cycle consists of Phases.
-Phases are execute in order to complete the lifecycle.
-Goals represent specific tasks and are bound to 0 or more phases.
-Goals that aren't bound to a phase can be executed directly.

-There are three built-in lifecycles for Maven:
-- default: manages the build and deployment of your project
-- clean: handles project cleaning
-- site: creates site documentation for your project

-To execute all the phases in a lifecycle you only need to call the last one.
-Maven will perform every phases before the one you request and then the one you requested.

 You can provide multiple goals/phases on the command line:
     mvn clean test